Two Editors Wish Lists and Emotional Punch why you need it in your romance novel

 Step 1—The heroine and hero either have a first meeting in which they feel strong attraction for each other coupled with the warning signs of conflict or the hero and heroine are reunited and back-story revealing emotional conflict from their past is carefully woven in.

 Step 2—-The hero and heroine begin to feel admiration for each other but this is complicated by conflict.
 Or in the case of a reunion story – memories of the past rear their heads which increases emotional tension.
 In a mainstream romance sexual tension will be on the page, but they will not be making love yet because of the conflict.
-In contrast, in an erotic or very sexy romance the hero and heroine may move quickly to sexual intimacy, but they will both probably be trying to keep their emotions under wraps.
+In contrast, in a very sexy romance the hero and heroine may move quickly to sexual intimacy, but they will both probably be trying to keep their emotions under wraps.
 The heroine may tell herself that she is capable of having casual sex like a man without emotion as she shies away from what is really true love.